 More serious sanctions (“group B”) may include a written reprimand to be retained in the student’s file, lower or failing grades for the assignment or course, or removal from the course.
 An instructor who considers the misconduct to be serious enough to warrant a sanction of probation, suspension or expulsion (“group C”) must consult with the appropriate Investigating Officer (IO), who is an appointee of the Dean in the student’s School or College.
 All sanctions may be appealed to a hearing committee, and a misconduct hearing is automatic when serious (group C) sanctions are recommended.

 Students must be informed in writing when charges of academic misconduct are made with substantial sanctions (group B or C).
-Misconduct letters must explain the facts of the case, the sanctions imposed, and the right of appeal within ten days; a copy of UWM Faculty Document 1686 should be attached.
+Misconduct letters must explain the facts of the case, the sanctions imposed, and the right of appeal within ten days; a copy of UWS Chapter 14 and Fac.
+Doc.
+1686 should be attached.
 For graduate students, such letters should include information that a written request for appeal must be directed to the Dean of the Graduate School, Mitchell Hall Suite 251, University of Wisconsin-Milwaukee, P.O.
 Box 340, Milwaukee WI, 53201-0340.
-Misconduct letters may be sent via certified mail in order to ensure verification of delivery, and copies should be forwarded to the Investigating Officer and the Dean of the Graduate School.
-A detailed guideline for all UWM academic misconduct procedures, including instructor responsibilities and sample academic misconduct reports, is available on the Academic Affairs Website .
+Misconduct letters should be sent to the student’s UWM email address.
+In addition, letters may be sent via postal mail.
+Copies should also be emailed to the Investigating Officer and the Dean of the Graduate School.
+Please use the Graduate School template for the UWS Chapter 14 Academic Misconduct Written Report.
+For guidance on UWM academic misconduct procedures, including instructor responsibilities, contact email@example.com

 How to Appeal Charges of Academic Misconduct